trevisharp/logicosk-test/README.md

 ### Test Structure

   - Ornganization and test presentation (15 minutes).
-  - Concept Test with 30 multiple choice questions (1 hour).
+  - Concept Test with 30 multiple choice questions (45 minutes).
     - Quenstions about the seven tested areas.
     - Five alternatives per question.
     - Any questions can be about more of one tested area.